isabella232/office-developer-exchange-docs.de-DE/docs/index.md

-# <a name="welcome-to-officedocs-dev-exchange-docs"></a>Willkommen Sie beim Officedocs-Dev-Exchange-Dokumente.
+# <a name="welcome-to-officedocs-dev-exchange-docs"></a>Willkommen bei officedocs-dev-Exchange-docs!